BigO123456/SentryTurret/README.md

 ---

-The working example was built on RaspberryPi with Raspian and OpenCV(python) 2.4, using GPIO pins connected to a servo hat from adafruit. https://learn.adafruit.com/adafruit-16-channel-pwm-servo-hat-for-raspberry-pi/overview
+The working example was built on RaspberryPi2 with Raspian and OpenCV(python) 2.4, using GPIO pins connected to a servo hat from adafruit. https://learn.adafruit.com/adafruit-16-channel-pwm-servo-hat-for-raspberry-pi/overview